hosainnet/hosain.net/_posts/2015-02-07-getting-started-with-android-development-using-groovy-2.4-and-android-studio.markdown

 # Groovify it!

-* The groovy plugin looks for files in app/src/main/groovy, so rename main/java to main/groovy (You won't see the name change to 'groovy' in the left folder list due to the lack of Groovy support in Android Studio).
+* The groovy plugin looks for files in app/src/main/groovy, so rename main/java to main/groovy (The folder name on the left hand side will remain 'java' due to the lack of full Groovy support in Android Studio).

 At this point, your app should run fine!
 This is because **you can mix and match groovy/java code**.